SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Tables

 Spec offers tables.
 A table can have multiple columns and a column can be composed of elementary elements.
-Tables have different kind of columns that can be added to a table:
+Tables have different kinds of columns that can be added to a table:

 - `SpStringTableColumn` offers cell items that are strings.
-- `SpCheckBoxTableColumn` lets us have cells with checkbox.
+- `SpCheckBoxTableColumn` lets us have cells with a checkbox.
 - `SpIndexTableColumn` displays the index of the current item.
-- `SpDropListTableColumn` lets have drop list in cells.
+- `SpDropListTableColumn` let's have a drop list in cells.
-- `SpCompositeTableColumn` offers the possibilities to compose a column out of different kinds of column.
-It allows one to compose a icon (`SpImageTableColumn`) with a name (`SpStringTableColumn`).
+- `SpCompositeTableColumn` offers the possibility to compose a column out of different kinds of columns.
+It allows one to compose an icon (`SpImageTableColumn`) with a name (`SpStringTableColumn`).

 For example, in the snippet below `SpImageTableColumn` offers the possibility to display form (icon, graphics...).